duckietown/docs-AIDO/book/AIDO/15_getting_started/16_lanefollowing_duckiebot.md

 ## Run a local submission on the Duckiebot {#aido-run-duckiebot-local}

-Go into any valid submission folder (i.e. one where you could run `dts submit` and you would make a submission) and run:
+Go into any valid submission folder (i.e., one where you could run `dts submit` and you would make a submission) and run:

     $ dts duckiebot evaluate --duckiebot_name ![DUCKIEBOT_NAME]

-## Run an image that's already built on the Duckiebot {#aido-run-duckiebot-image}
+## Run an image that is already built on the Duckiebot {#aido-run-duckiebot-image}

     $ dts duckiebot evaluate --duckiebot_name !{DUCKIEBOT_NAME] --image ![IMAGE_NAME]